Thursday, June 30, 2011

 It seemed obvious to me that some lifestyle factor not related to pollution, urbanization or the environment is seriously increasing the Western woman's chance of contracting breast cancer.

-breast cancer rates between oriental and Western countries, it isn't genetic.
+I then discovered that whatever causes the huge differences in breast cancer rates between oriental and Western countries, it isn't genetic.

 Scientific research showed that when Chinese or Japanese people move to the West, within one or two generations their rates of breast cancer approach those of their host community.